Russia presses invasion to outskirts of Ukrainian capital | Politics

 "Nobody believed that this war would start and that they would take Kyiv directly," said Anton Mironov, waiting out the night in one of the old Soviet metro stations.
 "I feel mostly fatigue.
 None of it feels real."
 Many who spent the night in makeshift bunkers, emerged in the early hours of Friday to a relatively quiet city.
 Some traffic and cars moved along highways, along with columns of military.
 The lines at fuel stations the day before had evaporated.

+With social media amplifying a torrent of military claims and counter-claims, it was difficult to determine exactly what was happening on the ground.

-Russia said it was not targeting cities, but journalists saw destruction in many civilian areas, and Kyiv Mayor Vitaly Klitschko said at least three people were injured when a rocket hit a multistory apartment building in the city on Friday, starting a fire.
+Russia said it was not targeting cities, but journalists saw destruction in many civilian areas and Kyiv Mayor Vitaly Klitschko said a rocket hit a multistory apartment building in the city on Friday, starting a fire.
+Meanwhile, the mayor of the city in the rebel-controlled east said Ukrainian shelling hit a school building.

-The Ukrainian military on Friday reported significant fighting near Ivankiv, about 60 km (40 miles) northwest of Kyiv, as Russian forces apparently tried to advance on the capital from the north.
+The Ukrainian military on Friday reported significant fighting near Ivankiv, about 60 kilometers (40 miles) northwest of Kyiv, as Russian forces apparently tried to advance on the capital from the north.
 Russian troops also entered the city of Sumy, near the border with Russia that sits on a highway leading to Kyiv from the east.
+Later came the reports of at least some forces much closer.

 "The hardest day will be today.
 The enemy's plan is to break through with tank columns from the side of Ivankiv and Chernihiv to Kyiv," Interior Ministry adviser Anton Gerashchenko said on Telegram.